iansawicki/octoml-cli-workflows/README.md

   Docker tarball that's ready to be built into an image on any machine that has Docker installed.

   `octoml build`: Builds a deployment-ready Docker image from the specified tarball(s).
-  This may require a base image that ranges from 0.4-3.5GB in size, the downloading of which may take a few minutes; future runs will be nearly instantaneous because the base image will be cached.

   `octoml deploy`: Deploys a Docker container to a locally hosted endpoint.

 - **Cloud** jobs package your model using the OctoML Platform, which lowers the inference latency of the model and **reduces your compute costs** when the model is used in production.
 Cloud jobs also deploy the container to cloud providers.
-Test programs call the inference endpoint in the deployed Docker instance.

   - `octoml package` and `octoml build` are used, as in the Local jobs.
 The main difference is the addition of the `-a` flag when calling these commands, which requests OctoML to optimize the model's cost per inference and latency on cloud hardware.
   - In this example, the container is pushed to the GitHub Container Registry.
 Your existing deployment infrastructure may look different and go beyond pushing to the registry.
-Feel free to add another step in the Cloud job for deploying a container from the registry to generate an endpoint, using your preferred downstream cloud service (e.g. AzureML, AKS).
+Feel free to add another step in the Cloud job for deploying a container from the registry to generate a remote endpoint, using your preferred downstream cloud service (e.g. AzureML, AKS).

 Refer to the [OctoML CLI Tutorials and Documentation](https://github.com/octoml/octoml-cli-tutorials)